tomerfiliba/agnos/site/userguide/tools.rst

 * Python bindings of the service
 * An executable python server file that exposes the service

-For more info, refer to :doc:`srcgen`.
+For more info, refer to :ref:`doc-srcgen`.

 Usage:
 ------